darkn3rd/script-tut/awk/README.md

 ## Overview

 The AWK tool was introducted in Version 7 Unix and named afer the authors: Aho, Weinberger, and Kernighan.
-AWK provided computational features to the Unix pipeline, and at the time was the only other scripting language available besides Bourne Shell.
+AWK provided computational features to the Unix pipeline, and at the time, AWS was the only other scripting language available besides Bourne Shell.

 AWK was exremely popular in the 1970s and 1980s.
 The Bourne shell at that time was extremely limited, and AWK provided rich text processing capabilities, math functions, and the capability to create arrays and associative arrays (hashes).